-- To define and implement standards and procedures which enforce the policy. - To oversee, in conjunction with Data Owners, compliance with the policy and supporting standards and procedures. - To inform the Academic Affairs Manager of suspected non-compliance and/or suspected breaches of the policy and supporting standards and procedures.
+- To define and implement standards and procedures which enforce the policy. - To oversee, in conjunction with Data Owners, compliance with the policy and supporting standards and procedures. - To inform the Head of Quality & Academic Affairs of suspected non-compliance and/or suspected breaches of the policy and supporting standards and procedures.